 ?
 Uncertain The policy/proposal has an uncertain relationship to the objective or the relationship is dependent on the way in which the aspect is managed.
 In addition, insufficient information may be available to enable an assessment to be made.
-5.Social Inclusion Deprivation To improve social inclusion Will it address the Indices of Multiple Deprivation and the underlying indicators?
-Promote effective ++ Significant Positive • and to close the gap between the most deprived areas integration with existing communities? • Provide for affordable housing? • Provide for an appropriate The policy/proposal would significantly improve social and environmental conditions within
+9.Air & noise pollution Will it limit or reduce emissions of air pollutants & improve air ++ Significant Positive The policy/proposal would significantly improve air quality.
+The policy/proposal would significantly reduce noise pollution.